 Medical expenses can blow any budget, and the IRS is sympathetic to the cost of insurance premiums—at least in some cases.
-Deductible medical expenses have to exceed 10 percent of your adjusted gross income (AGI) to be claimed as an itemized deduction for 2019.
-For tax years 2017 and 2018, the threshold was 7.5 percent of AGI.
+Deductible medical expenses have to exceed 7.5 percent of your adjusted gross income (AGI) to be claimed as an itemized deduction for 2019.
+Beginning in 2020 , the threshold increases to 10 percent of AGI.
 However, if you’re self-employed and responsible for your own health insurance coverage, you might be able to deduct 100 percent of your premium cost.
 That gets taken off your adjusted gross income rather than as an itemized deduction.

 3. Tax savings for teacher

 It’s the rare teacher who doesn’t have to reach into her own pocket every now and then to purchase items needed for the classroom.
 While it may sometimes seem like nobody appreciates that largesse, the IRS does.
 It allows qualified K-12 educators to deduct up to $250 for materials.
 That gets subtracted from your income, so you can take advantage of it even if you don’t itemize.

 Most taxpayers know they can deduct money or goods given to charitable organizations—but are you making the most of this benefit?
 Out-of-pocket expenses for charitable work also qualify.
 For example, if you make cupcakes for a charity fundraiser, you can deduct the cost of the ingredients you used to bake them.
 It helps to save the receipts or itemize the costs in case of an audit.

 You might be able to deduct the cost of a babysitter if you’re paying her to watch the kids while you volunteer to work for no pay for a recognized charity.
 The federal Tax Court has ruled that it’s OK to list the cost of a babysitter as a charitable contribution on your return, if you can document that while she was performing her duties, you were volunteering.

 6. Lifetime learning